 |Embedded Photo||Since Adobe Acrobat doesn't have a specific field for mapping an image, you can use the button field type to display an image in your report.
 Drag and drop the Button to match the size of the output you are looking for.|

 For a List Selector that allows multiple selection, use a Text box, or a check box to display multiple selected values.
 Radio Buttons are only for single-select lists.

-If you are using multi-select with check boxes setup like this:
+If you are using single or multi-select with check boxes or radio button - setup is like this: